rafaeldougllas/alzheimersCares/README.md

 > ( Kotlin + Room + Android Studio ) <br>

 ## Description
-* Chat application in real time, with visualization of other users, profile and chat room. <br>
+* Application to help caregivers and relatives of people with Alzheimer's, has features to learn more about the disease, useful links, reminders of everyday activities and other functionalities. <br>

 ## Target
-* App created in react native with the aim of practicing the knowledge of javascript, react native and firebase <br>
+* Application created in the discipline of mobile projects of the academic master's degree from UFRPE. <br>

 ## Screens
 ### Home Screen